Voting rights group raising money to pay felons’ fees

 DeSantis signed the legislation last Friday.
 At the same time, he sent a letter to Secretary of State Laurel Lee, saying he was considering restoring other civil rights omitted in Amendment 4, such as holding public office and serving on a jury.

 Democrats argued that requiring the payment of fines and fees constituted a “poll tax,” creating a hurdle that voters didn’t intend when they approved the amendment.
-They also argued that the original intent of the felon voting ban was to repress the minority vote because minorities historically have been disproportionately convicted of felonies.
+They also argued the original intent of the felon voting ban in Florida’s 1868 Constitution was to repress the minority vote because minorities historically have been disproportionately convicted of felonies, though an identical ban had been on the books since 1838 when Florida was still a territory.

 The American Civil Liberties Union and other groups that have supported the restoration of voting rights for felons filed a federal lawsuit Friday challenging the new state law.